Haplogroup E-M2: Sickle Cell

 Amid the Green Sahara, the mutation for sickle cell originated in the Sahara or in the northwest forest region of western Central Africa (e.g., Cameroon) by at least 7,300 years ago, though possibly as early as 22,000 years ago.
 The ancestral sickle cell haplotype to modern haplotypes (e.g., Cameroon/Central African Republic and Benin/Senegal haplotypes) may have first arose in the ancestors of modern West Africans, bearing haplogroups E1b1a1-L485 and E1b1a1-U175 or their ancestral haplogroup E1b1a1-M4732.
-West Africans (e.g., Yoruba and Esan of Nigeria), bearing the Benin sickle cell haplotype, may have migrated through the northeastern region of Africa into the western region of Arabia.
+West Africans (e.g., Yoruba and Esan of Nigeria), bearing the Benin sickle cell haplotype, may have migrated through the Northeast Africa into the western Arabia.
 West Africans (e.g., Mende of Sierra Leone), bearing the Senegal sickle cell haplotype, may have migrated into Mauritania (77% modern rate of occurrence) and Senegal (100%); they may also have migrated across the Sahara, into North Africa, and from North Africa, into Southern Europe, Turkey, and a region near northern Iraq and southern Turkey.
 Some may have migrated into and introduced the Senegal and Benin sickle cell haplotypes into Basra, Iraq, where both occur equally.
-West Africans, bearing the Benin sickle cell haplotype, may have migrated into the northern region of Iraq (69.5%), Jordan (80%), Lebanon (73%), Oman (52.1%), and Egypt (80.8%).
+West Africans bearing the Benin sickle cell haplotype, may have migrated into the northern region of Iraq (69.5%), Jordan (80%), Lebanon (73%), Oman (52.1%), and Egypt (80.8%).

 Distribution

 E-M2's frequency and diversity are highest in West Africa.
 Within Africa, E-M2 displays a west-to-east as well as a south-to-north clinal distribution.
 In other words, the frequency of the haplogroup decreases as one moves from western and southern Africa toward the eastern and northern parts of Africa.

 Populations in Northwest Africa, central Eastern Africa and Madagascar have tested at more moderate frequencies.

 E-M2 is found at low to moderate frequencies in North Africa, and Northeast Africa.
 Some of the lineages found in these areas are possibly due to the Bantu expansion or other migrations.
-However, the discovery in 2011 of the E-M2 marker that predates E-M2 has led Trombetta et al. to suggest that E-M2 may have originated in East Africa.
 In Eritrea and most of Ethiopia (excluding the Anuak), E-V38 is usually found in the form of E-M329, which is autochthonous, while E-M2 generally indicates Bantu migratory origins.

 Outside of Africa, E-M2 has been found at low frequencies.
 The clade has been found at low frequencies in West Asia.
 A few isolated occurrences of E-M2 have also been observed among populations in Southern Europe, such as Croatia, Malta, Spain and Portugal.

 The Trans-Atlantic slave trade brought people to North America, Central America and South America including the Caribbean.
 Consequently, the haplogroup is often observed in the United States populations in men who self-identify as African Americans.
 It has also been observed in a number of populations in Mexico, the Caribbean, Central America, and South America among people of African descent.